Fintan-contents/sprint-start-condition-checklist/en/README.md

-# Checklist of sprint entry conditions
+# Sprint start condition checklist

 A checklist of points to be decided before starting a sprint.
 Using this before the first sprint prevents project delays.